The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Current direction

-The place where the Akhtuba branch separated is sometimes taken as the beginning of the Volga delta.
-It is more correct, however, to count the beginning of the delta from the place of separation of the Buzan branch.
-From here, the Volga is divided into a dense network of branches and channels.
+The place where the Akhtuba branch separates is sometimes taken as the beginning of the Volga delta.
+It is more correct, however, to count the beginning of the delta from the place where the Buzan branch separated.
+From here the Volga is divided into a dense network of branches and channels.
 The Volga delta is one of the largest deltas in our country.
-Numerous branches, channels, islands, lakes (here called ilmens and hollows) and sandy ridges (Baer hillocks) occupy a total space of over 13,000 km2.
+Numerous branches, channels, islands, lakes (called here ilmens and hollows) and sand ridges (Berovsky hillocks) occupy a total space of over 13,000 km2.

 Answer from Neurologist[guru]

-When we go up - slow, but when we go down - fast
+When we go up it's slow, but when we go down it's fast

 Answer from Alexandra Gurgaeva[newbie]

-The Volga is a flat river with a slow current.
+The Volga is a flat river, the current is slow.

 Answer from Marina Loginova[newbie]